SteelCompendium/compendium/docs/Classes Single Page/Fury.md

 ### Death Strike (9 Rage)

-*Once you taste your foe's blood, you become more efficient and turn every killing blow into an opportunity.*
+*Once you taste your foe's blood, you become more efficient and turn every killing blow into an opportunity.* **Keywords:** Melee, Strike, Weapon

+**Trigger:** You reduce a creature to 0 Stamina with a strike.

 **Effect:** You affect an additional adjacent creature with the same strike and power roll that killed the triggering creature.

 ### Seek And Destroy (9 Rage)

-*You break through the enemy lines to make an example.*
+*You break through the enemy lines to make an example.* **Keywords:** Melee, Strike, Weapon

 **Effect:** You shift your speed.